-- Prerequisits - Google Chrome Canary - (if you have linux, Google Chrome Dev might work) - Why do we need the Canary? - WebGPU is new and support is inconsistent on main (Although it is officially supported) - Perhaps more interesting is the shared array buffer.
+- Prerequisits - Google Chrome (possibly we need canary version) - should be stable on Windows and Mac - if you are running linux, please try things out ASAP - Why do we need the Canary? - WebGPU is new and support is inconsistent on main (Although it is officially supported) - Perhaps more interesting is the shared array buffer.